 - Main risks: bruising, dizziness, fatigue, electrolyte shifts, allergic reactions and infection risk if not performed under strict clinical protocols.

-In this guide, we explain what therapeutic plasma exchange is, how it works step by step, what it can remove from plasma, what the latest science says, what it is used for in conventional medicine and what limits remain when it is considered for longevity.
+In this guide, we explain what therapeutic plasma exchange is, how it works step by step, what it can remove from plasma, what the latest science says, what it is used for in conventional medicine, what recovery usually looks like and what limits remain when it is considered for longevity.

-Before considering a session, place it inside a plan: compare the Optimization Program, review medical treatments and diagnostics, understand what a longevity clinic should measure, read the practical guide to plasmapheresis step by step and, when appropriate, request an initial assessment.
+Before considering a session, place it inside a plan: compare the Optimization Program, review medical treatments and diagnostics, understand what a longevity clinic should measure, read the practical guide to plasmapheresis step by step, review the cost of a longevity program and, when appropriate, request an initial assessment.

 | Question | Short answer | Clinical note |